 The banking bubble had grown so large that by 2008, the banking system had debt that was equal to 10 times Iceland’s GDP.
-As the three largest banks fell apart in what was the biggest systematic banking collapse in history, the country fell into a depression, and its economy contracted 10% over the next two years.
+As the three largest banks fell apart in what was the biggest systematic banking collapse in history, the country fell into a depression, and its economy contracted 10 per cent over the next two years.

-Interestingly, Iceland has made a solid recovery since the crisis, with unemployment holding steady at 4%, and by 2014, its economy was 1 percent bigger than it was before 2008.
+Interestingly, Iceland has made a solid recovery since the crisis, with unemployment holding steady at 4 per cent, and by 2014, its economy was 1 per cent bigger than it was before 2008.